ForzaETH/rcarla/README.md

 Because we bypass the CARLA dynamics the IMU and wheel odom simualtion do not work anymore.
 R-CARLA adds this simulation in two ways:

 Automatic (`from_simulation=False`)
 The position is read from CARLA directly and velocity and acceleration are calculated from the position.
-This can be very noisy.
+This is an easy solution if you do not simulate the whole state of your car but can be very noisy.

 Manual (`from_simulation=True`)
 The velocities and accelerations are set by the physics simulator.
 So if your simulator calculates these values you can add a service call to `/rcarla/sensors_interface/odom_update` and `/rcarla/sensors_interface/imu_update`.